Kari Duffy, Program Director: Business & Marketing Education (Plan 1), Business & Industry Route (Plan 2), and Career & Technical Education.

 A Bachelor of Arts in Education with a Business and Marketing Education (BME) major provides teachers with practical business and/or marketing experience to share their knowledge and expertise in a secondary education classroom.
 BME Program completers receive a Washington State teaching license in secondary education with a CTE certification in business and marketing allowing them to teach any business or marketing subject offered in grades 5–12.
-Please visit the Department of Education for more information on secondary education requirements.
+Please visit the School of Education for more information on secondary education requirements.

 All CTE, BME, and business administration courses are offered online.
 Tuition for online courses differs from on-campus courses; please contact Student Financial Services for current tuition rates.